-In his farewell speech below to the Association of Los Alamos Scientists on November 2, 1945, J. Robert Oppenheimer spoke about the challenges scientists and the world faced now that atomic weapons were a reality.
+In these excerpts from his farewell speech below to the Association of Los Alamos Scientists on November 2, 1945, J. Robert Oppenheimer spoke about the challenges scientists and the world faced now that atomic weapons were a reality.
 Rather than apologize, Oppenheimer justified pursuit of an atomic bomb as inevitable, stressing that scientists must expand man’s understanding and control of nature.
 He also argued that new approaches were needed to govern atomic energy.

 I think there are issues which are quite simple and quite deep, and which involve us as a group of scientists—involve us more, perhaps than any other group in the world.
 I think that it can only help to look a little at what our situation is—at what has happened to us—and that this must give us some honesty, some insight, which will be a source of strength in what may be the not-too-easy days ahead.
 I would like to take it as deep and serious as I know how, and then perhaps come to more immediate questions in the course of the discussion later.
 I want anyone who feels like it to ask me a question and if I can't answer it, as will often be the case, I will just have to say so.